-Erica Ayisi is a freelance multimedia journalist focusing on human feature stories and documentaries around the world.
-Her work has appeared in numerous digital outlets, including NBCNews.com, The Root, Essence, Afroelle Magazine, and xoNecole.
+Erica Ayisi is an international freelance journalist focusing on human feature stories around the world.
+Her work appears in NBCNEWS.com, Mongabay, Rhode Island PBS Weekly, The Root, ESSENCE, Lonely Planet, Afroelle Magazine, xoNecole, and other publications.

 Some of her reporting includes a profile on Bose Ogulu- 'momager' to Afrobeat star Burna Boy, stories on surfing communities in Ghana, Black atheism in London, colorism within Jamaican politics, ballet dancing in Nigeria, the legacy of civil rights activist Recy Taylor, the business of chocolate across Africa, a documentary on whaling merchant Paul Cuffee, as well as several other reports-each capturing diverse global experiences primarily from communities of color.

 She has also worked as an on-air reporter for Spectrum News 1 in central Massachusetts and for ETV in Ghana.
 Erica also has a long history in education as a former high school media literacy teacher.